El Rey Theatre

 El Rey, Walnut Creek

-The El Rey Theatre opened in July of 1937.
+The El Rey Theatre opened on July 30, 1937.
 In 1941 it was refurbished by father & son architects Alexander Aimwell Cantin & Alexander McKenzie Cantin, who, in 1945 former the architectural firm Cantin and Cantin. architectural firm Cantin & Cantin.
 Although I only attended the movie house a few times in the mid-1970’s, I believe (if memory serves me right) the theatre was located on Main Street at Civic Drive (or in close proximity).
 I also have memory of the old Greyhound bus terminal maybe being a block or so away from the theatre.

 In the mid-1970’s it operated as an adult movie theatre.
 What I can say with more certainty is that in its closing years, the El Rey Theatre became an art house playing such foreign films as “City of Women”, “Voyage en Douce”, and “La Cage Aux Folles II”.
 It was also around this time that the theatre began running Saturday midnight showings of “The Rocky Horror Picture Show”.